SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/ellipsoid_mesh.md

 # Ellipsoid Mesh: Basic Example

 ## What is the Use Case?
-This use case uses the same dataset as the `ellipsoid` use case, but optimization is done on meshes rather than distance transforms.
+The `ellipsoid_mesh` use case uses the same dataset as the `ellipsoid` use case, but optimization is done on meshes rather than distance transforms.
 The dataset comprises of axis-aligned ellipsoids with varying radii along the x-axis.
 The `ellipsoid_mesh` use case represents the standard use version of a shape modeling workflow from meshes using ShapeWorks.

 ## Grooming Steps
 This use case starts with pre-aligned meshes and does not require grooming.